cormacmccarth/Cosmepedia/README.md

 ## Project testing

 The project was tested on various browsers and devices to ensure that all pages were fully responsive and that all functionality behaved as anticipated.
+HTML validator and Jigsaw validator were used to test each page of the project.
 The following combinations of browsers and devices were used for testing;

 ### Devices